ClaytonHunt/CQJS/README.md

 # CQJS
-Command Query JavaScript - A Framework concept to make Applications simple to build
+Command Query JavaScript - A Framework concept to make applications simple to build